Health in Vietnam: Smoking

 In Vietnam, 40,000 people die due to tobacco-related diseases.
+Smoking continues to be seen as a risk-taking behaviour and is associated with a male predilection, especially with traditional tobacco pipes such as the use of Thuốc Lào (Nicotiana rustica).
 Thirty percent of heart disease deaths are caused by smoking cigarettes.
 Lung cancer is the third leading cause of death in Vietnam and tobacco risk factors that cause death and disability.
 Vietnam has reduced the supply of tobacco products through the ratification of the World Health Organization Framework Convention on Tobacco Control.
 Examples of steps towards tobacco prevention is banning the advertisement of tobacco, requiring health warnings on tobacco packaging, and increasing tobacco taxes.
 In 2013, Vietnam launched the National Strategy on Tobacco Control which prohibits smoking in indoor public and workspaces in an effort to significantly reduce smoking rates across many demographic groups.
 The goal is to reduce smoking rates among youth (15–24 years old) from 26% (2011) to 18% (2020), and adult males from 47.4% (2011) to 39% (2020).
 In 2018, the World Health Organization surveyed that one in two male adults (45.3%) were smoking tobacco.
 Vietnam's government is incorporating a plan that will utilize the taxes from tobacco and alcohol to cover the cost of universal healthcare and make sure its population is ensured.